Sequoyah High School

 - Attendance is required

 - Be prepared: Be seated and ready to work when the bell rings; Bring needed supplies to class each day (especially laptop and charger); Familiarity with the Student Handbook and Laptop Computers are required daily.
 The Acceptable Internet Use Policy is in effect each day.
 Access is a privilege, not a right.
-The College Prep/College & Careers coursework is dependent upon the use of our computer network system; therefore, their laptops have to be charged and ready to use.
+The College Prep/College & Careers coursework is dependent upon the use of our computer network system; therefore, laptops have to be charged and ready to use.

 - Students may not leave the classroom, unless given permission from the teacher.
 This will be very limited because to be ready for a post secondary education or career you must learn to take care of personal business between classes and before work (bathroom, drink, turning in homework to another teacher, etc.).